 - Vision Rehabilitation Therapy (formerly Rehabilitation Teaching)

-This year (2012) the College is proud to launch Occupational Therapy programs (OT), which offer an embedded Master of Science in Occupational Therapy (MSOT) degree, a combined MSOT/OTD degree or an entry-level Doctor of Occupational Therapy (OTD) degree program.
+In 2012, the College was proud to launch its Occupational Therapy program (OT), which offers various pathways into practice: Master of Science in Occupational Therapy (MSOT) degree, a combined MSOT/OTD degree or an entry-level Doctor of Occupational Therapy (OTD) degree.
 In addition to their clinical education, OT students receive the interdisciplinary academic experience that is a hallmark of the Salus community of professional graduate students from our Optometry, Audiology and Physician Assistant Studies programs.

-We invite you to learn more about our Education and Rehabilitation and Occupational Therapy programs, our admissions requirements, and curricula.
+We invite you to learn more about our Education and Rehabilitation and Occupational Therapy programs and our admissions requirements.
 Please use the links on the left menu bar for more information, or call: